vuhung16au/ai-resume-jd-tailored/INSTALLATION-GUIDE.md

-# AI Resume Tailoring Tool - Installation Guide
+# AI✨resume+jd=tailored - Installation Guide

-This guide will walk you through the process of setting up the AI Resume Tailoring Tool on your local machine.
+This guide will walk you through the process of setting up the AI✨resume+jd=tailored app on your local machine.

-> **Note:** If you just want to use the tool without installing it, you can try the [live version on Vercel](https://ai-resume-jd-tailored.vercel.app/).
+> **Note:** If you just want to use the app without installing it, you can try the [live version on Vercel](https://ai-resume-jd-tailored.vercel.app/).

 ## Quick Links